kos-lang/kos/doc/roadmap.md

     - Reduce cost of function calls
     - Hoist constants outside of loops
     - Use linear search for small objects
+    - Use GCC's computed goto extension for instruction dispatch
 * Modules:
     - regex
     - debug